Playlist: 21 of the Best Ever Songs About Gambling

 Lady Gaga’s ‘Poker Face’ is not the best gambling song ever written and Katy Perry’s ‘Waking up in Vegas’ is not even about gambling.

-I even read somewhere that Raglan Road was a gambling song popularised by Van Morrison – I don’t even know where to begin with that one.
+I even read somewhere that Raglan Road was a gambling song popularised by Van Morrison – not sure where to begin with that one.

 The only list of top gambling songs you need is right here, in playlist form and with solid reasoning below.